Give Turtle XOEarth Awards to eco friends and others to thank them for their past or pledged environmental actions.

 For all the life, Stele Ely

-To print these awards, first go to your browser’s file menu and then to print preview.
+To print these awards or the other designs, first go to your browser’s file menu and then to print preview.
 Decide which page you want to print.
 Set the margins to zero.
 Increase the custom size to between 100% to 107% depending on your browser.
 Then print.

 There are two kinds of XOEarth Awards – Fast and Slow.
 Slow XOEarth Awards have a place to write the name of the person being honored, the eco action they have taken, and the name of the presenter.
 Fast XOEarth Awards don’t need to be filled out.

 Copy and share, or print and give, these and our other XOEarth environmental awards to honor and encourage eco actions.